 Although shared hosting providers offer a range of customer service support options, their support staff must handle issues related to all the available CMS and site building options, so a user attempting to troubleshoot an issue with a WordPress install may not be able to get the in-depth help needed to fix problems related to WordPress itself.

 WordPress hosting providers may also use shared servers, but those servers are dedicated only to sites running WordPress, and they’re optimized to support its latest updates and features.
-Because fewer sites are sharing the same server, those sites can run faster with fewer risks of downtime due to overuse of thinly spread resources.
+Because fewer sites are sharing the same server, those sites can run faster with fewer risks of downtime due to the overuse of thinly spread resources.
 And, because these servers are configured specifically for WordPress, users can access its full range of functions through regular updates and maintenance by the host.

 Can You Customize?